angeella/Cluster-mass-EEG/Cluster_Mass_EEG.md

 ## Multiple testing problem?

-The aim is to test the if the brain signal among the two conditions is different from $0$ for each time points, i.e., $500$, and for each channels, i.e., $27$.
-Therefore, we have $500 \cdot 27$ statistical tests to perform considering the **random subject effect**.
-The multiple testing problem is then obvious, correction method as Bonferroni or similar doesn't capture the time-spatial correlation of the tests, the cluster mass method, proposed by @Maris, is then used.
-It is based on **permutation theory**, and it gain some power respect to other procedure correcting at level of spatial temporal cluster instead of at level of single tests.
-It is similar as concept to the cluster mass in the fMRI framework, but in this case the voxels are expressed in terms of combination time-points/channels.
-The method is then able to gain some power respect to some traditional conservative FWER correction method exploiting the spatial temporal structure of the data.
+The aim is to test if the difference of brain signal during the two conditions is different from $0$ for each time points, i.e., $500$, and for each channel, i.e., $27$.
+Therefore, we have $500 \cdot 27$ statistical tests to perform at group-level, so considering the **random subject effect**.
+The multiple testing problem is then obvious, and correction methods as Bonferroni or similar don't capture the time-spatial correlation structure of the statistical tests, the cluster mass method, proposed by [Maris and Oostenveld, 2007](https://doi.org/10.1016/j.jneumeth.2007.03.024), is then used.
+It is based on **permutation theory**, and it gains some power respect to other procedure correcting at level of spatial-temporal cluster instead of at level of single tests.
+It is similar to the cluster mass in the fMRI framework, but in this case, the *voxels*, i.e., the single object of the analysis, are expressed in terms of combination time-points/channels.
+The method is then able to gain some power respect to some traditional conservative FWER correction method exploiting the spatial-temporal structure of the data.

-## Repeated Measures Anova
+## Repeated Measures Anova Model

-The cluster mass method is based on the repeated measures Anova, i.e.,
+The cluster mass method is based on the **Repeated Measures Anova**, i.e.,

 $$

 y = \mathbb{1}_{N \times 1} \mu + X_{\eta} \eta + X_{\pi} \pi + X_{\eta \pi} \eta \pi + \epsilon

 $$

 where $1_{N \times 1}$ is a matrix with ones and